Recovery Loan Scheme

 Apply for a Recovery Loan Scheme Today

 The Recovery Loan Scheme ensures businesses of any size can continue to access loans and other kinds of finance up to £10 million per business.
-The loan scheme will be available until the 31st of December 2021, subject to review.
+The loan scheme current criteria will be available until the 31st of December 2021 and from the 1st of January 2022, the Recovery Loan Scheme will still be available however with a few changes to the criteria.

 As a commercial finance broker, we can help you apply for the Recovery Loan Scheme; we have a panel of accredited Recovery Loan Scheme lenders